BjarkeHautop/CausalStructures.jl/docs/src/index.md

 )
 ```

-You can then run a variety of causal graph queries, transformations,
+You can then run a variety of causal graph queries, transformations, and causal identification methods such as
-adjustment-set computations, and separation criteria.
+adjustment-set computations.
 For example, if `U` is unobserved, we can project it out to obtain an [`ADMG`](@ref):

 ```@example example
 admg = latent_project(dag, :U)